Archangel Michael in Christian art

 Statue of Archangel Michael at the University of Bonn, slaying Satan as a dragon.
-Quis et Deus is inscribed on his shield.
+Quis ut Deus is inscribed on his shield.

 Archangel Michael may be depicted in Christian art alone or with other angels such as Gabriel or saints.
 Some depictions with Gabriel date back to the 8th century, e.g. the stone casket at Notre Dame de Mortain church in France.
 He is very often present in scenes of the Last Judgement, but few other specific scenes, so most images including him are devotional rather than narrative.
 The angel who rescues Shadrach, Meshach, and Abednego from the "fiery furnace" in the Book of is usually regarded in Christian tradition as Michael; this is sometimes represented in Early Christian art and Eastern Orthodox icons, but rarely in later art of the Western church.

 In most depictions Michael is represented as an angelic warrior, fully armed with helmet, sword, and shield, in the style of a Byzantine officer, which is typically found even in Western depictions, though some late-medieval ones have him in contemporary knightly armour.
 Like other angels, in late-medieval Western art he may have what are known as feather tights, with large feathers over most of his body, as on the Holy Thorn Reliquary.
 He may be standing over a serpent, a dragon, or the defeated figure of Satan, whom he sometimes pierces with a lance.
 The iconography of Michael slaying a serpent goes back to the early 4th century, when Emperor Constantine defeated Licinius at the Battle of Adrianople in 324 AD, not far from the Michaelion, a church dedicated to Archangel Michael.

 Constantine felt that Licinius was an agent of Satan, and associated him with the serpent described in the Book of Revelation (12:9).
 After the victory, Constantine commissioned a depiction of himself and his sons slaying Licinius represented as a serpent - a symbolism borrowed from the Christian teachings on the Archangel to whom he attributed the victory.
 A similar painting, this time with the Archangel Michael himself slaying a serpent then became a major art piece at the Michaelion and eventually lead to the standard iconography of Archangel Michael as a warrior saint.

 In other depictions Michael may be holding a pair of scales in which he weighs the souls of the departed and may hold the book of Life (as in the Book of Revelation), to show that he takes part in the judgment.
 However this form of depiction is less common than the slaying of the dragon.
 Michelangelo depicted this scene on the altar wall of the Sistine Chapel.
 The shield may bears the Latin inscription Quis ut Deus.

 In Byzantine art Michael was often shown wearing the formal court robes and loros that were worn by the Emperor and his bodyguard on special occasions, rather than as a normal warrior who battled Satan or with scales for weighing souls on the Day of Judgement.